2022-10-18

 • We do not have to make assumptions about the state in which the collaborators are at any given moment.

-• In both cases
+• In both cases:

-• We are incorporating in our tests a collaborator which has already been tested by its creators and can be reasonably assumed to be free of defects.
-Thus, in the event of a test failure we can be fairly confident that the defect lies in the component-under-test, (or in the test itself,) but not in one of the collaborators, so we achieve defect localization, which is the main aim of Unit Testing.
+• We are incorporating in our tests a collaborator which has already been tested and can be reasonably assumed to be free of defects.
+Thus, in the event of a test failure we can be fairly confident that the defect lies in the component-under-test, (or in the test itself,) but not in one of the collaborators, so we achieve defect localization, which is the aim of Unit Testing.

 Creating fakes of our own components